Iv Graph Of A Diode

 3. Forward Bias Region:

 When a positive voltage is applied to the anode and a negative voltage to the cathode (forward bias), the p-n junction narrows, increasing the number of charge carriers and allowing current to flow.
-However, this current doesn't increase linearly with voltage.
+Even so, this current doesn't increase linearly with voltage.
 There's a threshold voltage (V<sub>th</sub> or V<sub>f</sub>, often referred to as the forward voltage drop), typically around 0.7V for silicon diodes and 0.3V for germanium diodes, that needs to be exceeded before significant current flows.
-Once this threshold is surpassed, the current increases exponentially with voltage.
+On the flip side, once this threshold is surpassed, the current increases exponentially with voltage.
 This exponential relationship is described by the Shockley diode equation, which we'll discuss in more detail later.

 The Shockley Diode Equation: A Mathematical Description